 Fixed Number of Users Model (also called registered users)

 If your organization is one where the number of employees stays the same, this pricing model should work very well.
-You know exactly how much the LMS is going to cost on a monthly or a yearly basis.
+You know exactly how much the LMS will cost on a monthly or a yearly basis.
 Ideally, if you are aiming for your learners to use the LMS to its fullest, and hopefully throughout the year, then this is the perfect model for a corporate.
-The number of users = number of employees with the ability to add users if required.
+The number of users = number of employees with the ability to add extra users whenever you wish.

 The downside to this, however, is the lack of flexibility.
 There may arise a point where not all your 500 employees use the LMS, and you end up paying $6,000 for just 100 employees using the system during the year.
-Hence, ensuring employee motivation, adequate content, and a slight nudge from the L&D department and their managers, will go a long way in extracting the most out of an LMS with this pricing model.
+Hence, motivating employees to actively learn, provide training that is needed and engaging, and reinforcing the importance of skill building , will go a long way in extracting the most out of an LMS under this pricing model.

 Active Number of Users Model (monthly/annually)

-Different vendors have different definitions of what an active user is.
-For the sake of understanding, and what most if not all vendors define an active user as, is- an employee who interacts with the LMS in any form.
-This could be as simple as just logging in.
+Every vendor has their own definition of what an active user is.
+For the sake of understanding, and based on what most vendors agree, an active user is defined as an employee/learner who interacts with the LMS in any form.
+This could be as simple as just logging in!

-A vendor can also define active users on the following metrics:
+A vendor can also define an active users based on the following metrics: